brerdem/crnp/README.md

 ```

-It creates a new RN project by running``npx --package react-native-cli`` in specified directory with these addition modules:
+It creates a new RN project by running``npx --package react-native-cli`` in specified directory with these additional modules:

 * @react-native-async-storage/async-storage